euptron/CodeOps-Studio/README.md

 Any violations to the license can be reported either by opening an issue or writing a mail to us directly.

 You can read the full text of the license [here](./LICENSE).

-## Contribution Guidelines

-We welcome contributions from the community!
-Please see our [Contribution Guidelines](./CONTRIBUTING.md) for detailed instructions on how to contribute.

 ### License Notice